 Undercurrents (in the works)

-The new album (planned for release in 2024) contains compositions from recent years and from earlier periods.
+The new album (planned for release on May 30th, 2025 on Drag City / Yoga) contains compositions from recent years and from earlier periods.
 The cover art is adapted from a piece by Susan Hockaday.

 The score for “Reflexion” can be seen and downloaded HERE.